 Inflammation in the joint can also lead to the development of bony growths called spurs.

 The majority of osteoarthritis in dogs occurs secondarily to developmental orthopedic diseases.

 Including cranial cruciate ligament disease, hip dysplasia, elbow dysplasia, osteochondritis dissecans, and patella dislocation.
-A small part of dogs develops osteoarthritis without manifest primary causes.
-For a long time, it was believed that arthritis is caused by “wear and tear” of joints over time.
+A small part of dogs develop osteoarthritis without manifesting primary causes.
+For a long time, it was believed that arthritis is caused by the “wear and tear” of joints over time.
 However, now it is a disease of the joint.
-The development of osteoarthritis can be contributed to many factors:
+The development of osteoarthritis can be attributed to many factors:

 - Physical load;

-It takes years of wear and tears before signs of osteoarthritis manifest.
+It takes years of wear and tear before signs of osteoarthritis manifest.
 However, young dogs with predisposing conditions e.g. hip or elbow dysplasia can experience symptoms in their first years of life.

-Here are some signs which could indicate that your dog has osteoarthritis:
+Here are some signs that could indicate that your dog has osteoarthritis: